Floridians, particularly those in the Tampa Bay area, have heard a lot

 and often-used rail network.
 Train travel there is 25-times safer than

-While people should never do those things while driving, we know some
+fatigued are well-known.
+While people should never do those things while driving,

-Providing a way to move people who would otherwise take unnecessary risks
+other public transport.
+Providing a way to move people who would otherwise

-people who might be involved in accidents with them do not.
+their misdeeds, innocent people who might be involved in accidents with

 This is not to say that every proposed form of public transportation should